LoyolaChicagoCode/cs2-project5-wordcount-java/README.md

 # Pair project

-Collaborate with your classmates on a conceptual level but do not share code.
+Collaborate with your teammates but submit individually.
-Submit individually and clearly state who your project partner is.
+Clearly list the members of your team.

 # Objectives